 We had the opportunity to chat with Angela Anderson last month.
-Angela is a Fine Art Painter that is passionate about creating original acrylic paintings, murals, fabric & wallpaper design, and custom artwork.
-She has a popular Youtube channel and has an affection for teaching and encouraging others to pick up a paint brush and have fun.
+Angela is a Fine Art Painter who is passionate about creating original acrylic paintings, murals, fabric, wallpaper design, and custom artwork.
+She has a popular Youtube channel and an affection for teaching and encouraging others to pick up a paint brush and have fun.

 1. What inspires you?
 I am very deeply inspired by nature.
 I spent most of my childhood outside enjoying nature, climbing trees, catching lizards and bugs and just quietly studying the world around me.
 We lived in the desert and flowers were few and far between so they fascinated me.
 It was like finding a precious, temporary treasure and I have never lost that feeling of joy when I see them.
 I can get lost for hours in a garden center!
 Animals, birds and insects really spark my creativity too.
 I think my love for nature really shows in the choice of subjects for my artwork.

 2. What mediums do you work with regularly and why?
 I work with acrylics.
 I also do some mixed media work, mostly with papers and pencils used to add dimension to backgrounds and finishing.
 I use a lot of layering in my artwork and the quick drying properties of acrylics make it easy to achieve the colors and rich values I desire.
 They also allow for thin watercolor-type effects or thicker impasto applications, when desired.
 It is the most versatile medium in my opinion.